GokayPlus/kuronekoai/README.md

 ```
 Then open the local Gradio interface (URL shown in terminal) to chat or use img2img.

-If you want to change Kuroneko's character, you can edit models/text-generation-webui/user_data/characters' folder files.
 ---

 ## 🛠️ Tech Stack